The Rise and Fall of the Initial Era: Methodology

+Before describing our analytical approach, it is important to acknowledge that \textit{Dimensions}, like all major bibliographic databases, is a layered artefact whose coverage and metadata fidelity reflect the accumulated history of the systems it ingests.
+The modern bibliographic record is a composite of multiple data streams established at different times for different purposes: MedLine, with retrospective coverage to 1946 and rolled out as an electronic system in the 1960s; PubMed, launched in 1996 with a substantial platform redesign in 2002 that introduced full given-name metadata fields; PubMedCentral, launched in 2000; the Crossref DOI infrastructure, whose metadata schema accommodated given names from inception; and JATS XML feeds from publishers, increasingly comprehensive through the 2000s and 2010s.
+Each system carries its own coverage discontinuities, curation policies, and metadata conventions, and these features propagate into any database that ingests them.

+Some of the discontinuities we observe in the data are therefore not features of scholarly practice itself but of the systems that record it.
+We engage with this directly in Section~\ref{sec:tech} (Technological Analysis), where the contrast between PubMed-with-DOI and PubMed-without-DOI subsets allows us to separate metadata-driven from practice-driven changes.
+As we argue in the Discussion, this distinction is itself central to the contribution of bibliometric archaeology as a methodology.

 Although we have included several graphs and examples regarding scholarly output before 1945 we recognise that publications volumes are smaller further back in time.
 Thus, we define two epochs in publication, one before 1945 which we refer to as the \textit{anecdotal epoch} and the other after 1945 that we call the \textit{statistical epoch}.
 It is noteworthy that \textit{Dimensions}, our primary data source, is limited in the validity of its data for earlier times in the anecdotal epoch.
 The data source was not constructed with the current use case in mind and hence coverage of content in the 17$^{\rm th}$, 18$^{\rm th}$ and even 19$^{\rm th}$ centuries is reliant on publisher and community interest in awarding persistent identifiers to research outputs of these periods in order for them to be included in \textit{Dimensions}.
 In addition, mappings to institutions that have disappeared or changed their name over the earlier part of the last 350 years may not be fully represented in geographical analyses - similarly, country references will be to modern countries not countries that have existed in the past - we take no account of moving boundaries, merely imposing the current world view back in time for simplicity of analysis.
+The width of the standard-deviation envelope in Fig.~\ref{F2} illustrates this directly: prior to approximately 1945 the envelope is large relative to the central tendencies, reflecting the small number of papers per year on which the statistics are computed, and it narrows substantially as publication volumes grow.
+This visual reminder of the $n$ available at each point in time is one reason for our reluctance to perform statistical inference in the anecdotal epoch.

 Broadly speaking we have set out not to use statistical methods or to take inferences based on data in the anecdotal epoch - such figures that depict these data are intended to be illustrative, sometimes highlighting the limitations of \textit{Dimensions} for the period, and at other times to add anecdotal colour and context to our discussions and arguments.
 Data concerning the statistical epoch, is more trustworthy both from a structural perspective (systems existed to more completely capture the scholarly record and it is a period during which there remains significant academic interest in reading and making reference to the material, thus the literature of this period has much better coverage of persistent identifiers) as well as from a volume perspective.
 Fig.~\ref{F2} shows the growth in volume of publications (using the restrictions specified in Listing~1).